Martin Luther King Jr. Week

 In January 2020, we will again begin the spring semester with a week of celebration of Dr. Martin Luther King, Jr. and the legacy of the Civil Rights Movement.
 Around the campus, we will prominently display the words of great African American artists, thinkers, writers, activists, performers, and others from the nineteenth century to the present; all quotes were suggested by members of the community.
 A number of events will take place in the Institute for Inclusion and Equity, centrally located in Lower Wismer.
-Activities will include a series of lightning talks; film screenings; discussion; and plans for the future; please check back for updates as we add to this calendar.
-We hope you will join us in our efforts to honor Dr. King, the legacy of the Civil Rights Movement, and the future of inclusion and equity at Ursinus.
+Activities will include a series of lightning talks; film screenings; discussion; and plans for the future; We hope you will join us in our efforts to honor Dr. King, the legacy of the Civil Rights Movement, and the future of inclusion and equity at Ursinus.

 Quotes on Display

 Prominently-displayed banners showcasing words of African American artists, writers, activists and performers all over campus.
 Quotes on display submitted by the campus community.

 Donald E. Camp and Kara Walker Artworks Exhibition